 - Read more about Spectrum’s COVID-19 policy changes.

-- New Verizon Fios contact-free install guidelines — All qualifying Verizon orders are self-install only.
+- New Verizon Fios no-contact install guidelines — All qualifying Verizon orders are self-install only.
 If you place an order that requires professional installation, you will be contacted by a Verizon representative to schedule a future installation, or receive a notification to select a convenient install date once normal business hours resume.

 - Verizon Fios self-installation — If your residence already has all necessary indoor wiring, then Verizon’s self-installation will be a breeze.
 Just follow the instructions in the Verizon self-install kit.
 If you wish to provide your own router, make sure it is compatible with Verizon internet service.